divad4686/RPC-Json-Unity-networking/README.md

 # RPC-Json-Unity-networking
 Example of client and server handling messages using the RPC-Json protocol and Unity networking

-This is a implementation of a module I made on the game I'm workin on to send messages between my clients and the server, using Unity networking to send messages formatted with the [Json-RPC specification 2.0](http://www.jsonrpc.org/specification)
+This is a implementation of a module I made on the game I'm working on to send messages between my clients and the server, using Unity networking to send messages formatted with the [Json-RPC specification 2.0](http://www.jsonrpc.org/specification)

 In the examples folder you can see how to create a server and a client.